badsyntax/github-action-aws-cloudformation/README.md

 Check the Action output for logs.

 If you need to see more verbose logs you can set `ACTIONS_STEP_DEBUG` to `true` as an Action Secret.

+## Motivation

+I'd prefer not to have created this Action, but the [official CloudFormation action](https://github.com/aws-actions/aws-cloudformation-github-deploy) is archived with no explanation why.

+This Action will be actively maintained and also includes additional features like PR comments.

 ## License